Big Sur Trailmap logo

 Jack Glendening

-Because of its historical significance, now much forgotten, I've developed an attachment for Rattlesnake Creek Trail and to Rattlesnake Camp, the peaceful, secluded, and seldom visited camp which lies along it.
+Because of its historical significance, being one of the oldest in the Ventana though now much forgotten, I've developed an attachment for Rattlesnake Creek Trail and to Rattlesnake Camp, the peaceful, secluded, and seldom visited camp which lies along it.
 This webpage pulls together bits of information I've gathered.

 Early history